CSCfi/csc-user-guide/WINDOWS.md

 git add path/to/file
 ```

-Check which changes you've staged:
+Check which changes you've staged using [git-status](https://git-scm.com/docs/git-status):

 ```bash
 git status
 ```

-Check what the staged changes were:
+Check what the staged changes were using [git-diff](https://git-scm.com/docs/git-diff):

 ```bash
 git diff --staged
 ```

-Unstage file (replace `path/to/file`):
+If you staged something you didn't intend to, unstage a file (replace `path/to/file`) with [git-restore](https://git-scm.com/docs/git-restore):

 ```bash
 git restore --staged path/to/file
 ```

-Be careful with Git restore without the `--staged` option and.
-You can lose your unstaged changes.
+Be careful with Git restore without the `--staged` option.
+If you restore an unstaged file, you will lose your changes.

-Commit the staged changes (replace `Why I made these changes`):
+Commit the staged changes (replace `Why I made these changes`) with [git-commit](https://git-scm.com/docs/git-commit):

 ```bash
 git commit -m "Why I made these changes"